jimdigriz/debian-clearfog-gt-8k/README.md

  * **`lan`:** carries tagged VLANs except for VLAN 10 (local LAN) which is untagged ('native')
  * **`wan`:** my [VDSL2 connection uses PPPoE](https://scarff.id.au/blog/2021/internode-ipv6-on-linux-with-systemd-networkd/)
-     * `eth1` is connected to an access port set to VLAN 101 that is passed to my VDSL2 SFP Modem plugged into my switch as a tagged VLAN
+     * `eth1` is connected to an trunk port that with a native VLAN of 100 but also allowed tagged VLAN 101 frames
+     * VDSL2 SFP Modem plugged into my switch with the same port configuration (native: 100, allowed: 100, 101)
- * **`vlan10`:** not actually created, as the IP address is set directly on `bond0`
+ * **`vlan10`:** not actually created, as the IP address is set directly on `lan`
  * **`vlan...`:** any number of tagged VLAN interfaces

 Enable `systemd-networkd` (and `systemd-resolved`) with: